Blake Snell is apparently garbage.

 This, neglecting someone who had the best pre-All Star Break numbers of any pitcher in Rays franchise history, is disrespectful and is a blatant disregard to any Rays fan.

-But, he could get chosen as an alternate, so that will make everything better.
+He could get chosen as an alternate, so that will make everything better.

 To me, that’s a bigger middle finger to the team than him not making it outright.
 I don’t want to see Blake Snell on that team because if the MLB adds him on, they think the situation will be solved and they will get off the hook for the mistake they made.